Medical questions & health advice by board certified doctors

-"Why does my sweat occasionally smell really sweet, almost like maple syrup?
+"Why does my sweat occasionally smell really sweet, almost like maple syrup?"

 I'm a 41 year old female and on several occasions in the past six months, I've noticed that I smell really sweet, almost a maple syrupy smell.
 It seems to last all day, and to be coming from my skin!
 I googled and I don't think I have maple syrup urine disease, especially since it's not my urine that smells, but my perspiration.
 I also don't think I have diabetes.
 Is there anything else that might cause someone to smell sweet?
 Or are there other symptoms of diabetes that I should look for?

 Before anything else, it is important to note that if you are having any other symptoms at all, you will need to discuss this interesting smell with a physician.
 If you have had unexplained weight loss, fevers, chills, night sweats, etc, then you should certainly speak to your primary care doctor soon.
 Otherwise, it is likely that there is something constant in your diet that you have eaten prior to having this interesting smell.
 Fenugreek, which is found in some Chinese food and artificial maple syrup flavorings, can also cause this unique smell.
 Consider if you have ever ingested either of these prior to the smell arising.
 Otherwise, and if the condition continues, please speak with your doctor as needed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.